emtee40/FMHY-wiki/Stream-Site-Grading.md

 1. Has movies, shows and anime. ✔️
 1. Site does have watchlists and history. ✔️
 1. Has decent sorting options, but more media discoverability options could be added. ⚠️
 1. Site does not have 4K content. ❌

 ***
-## Novafork
-### Score 15/22
-1. Streams load very fast. ✔️
-1. Content is 1080p, and can be lowered. ✔️
-1. Finds streams quickly, including older content. ✔️
-1. 21 servers, but they don't auto-switch if ones fails. ⚠️
-1. Some servers have episode auto-next, but many don't. ⚠️
-1. Site is very nice to look at, search works well. ✔️
-1. Players have built in subtitles for most content. ✔️
-1. It has movies, shows and anime. ✔️
-1. Site has no watchlists or history. ❌
-1. Has decent sorting, but better discoverability options could be added. ⚠️
-1. Site does not have 4K content. ❌

-***